Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/v0/Guides/Getting started with Markdown Oxide Version 0.md

 You can probably leave the settings as their defaults for now, but here are a few you may want to set.

 - [Daily Note Format](<v0 Configuration Reference#Daily Note Format Config Option>).
 If you have obsidian, this one is automatically imported if not set.
 - Do you *not* use the first heading of your markdown files as the file title?
-You probably want to disable [[v0 Configuration Reference#Title Headings|title headings]].
+You probably want to disable [[v0 Configuration Reference#Default Config File|title headings]]
 - Do you have a specific folder where your daily notes are?
-Try [[v0 Configuration Reference#Daily Notes Folder]]. *This may be imported from Obsidian*
+Try [Daily Notes Folder](<v0 Configuration Reference#Default Config File>). *This may be imported from Obsidian*
 - Do you have a specific folder where new files should be created?
-Try [[v0 Configuration Reference#New Files Folder]]. *This may be imported from Obsidian*
+Try [[v0 Configuration Reference#Default Config File|New Files Folder]]. *This may be imported from Obsidian*
-- Do you want `.md` parsed and appended in your links? [[v0 Configuration Reference#MD Extension]]
+- Do you want `.md` parsed and appended in your links? [[v0 Configuration Reference#Default Config File|MD Extension]]

 # Using markdown-oxide